Sustainable Buildings Canada Student Bursaries

 More about this year’s successful candidates:

 As a graduate from George Brown College’s Construction Project Management degree program and a current MASc candidate at the University of Waterloo (Civil Engineering), Miyoko is SBC’s building science enthusiast.
 Through her research experience with George Brown and Building Science Consulting Inc. (now RDH Building Science Inc.) she has developed a special interest in building retrofits and below grade assemblies.
 Her focus with SBC has and will continue to be to assist residential builders enhance both long term durability and energy performance.

 Christopher is currently studying the Masters of Building Science (MaSc) program at Ryerson University.
 Building Science where he is introduced to both old and new ideas related to the built environment.
 He is excited to expand his undergraduate skills in Environmental Studies within an exciting, fulfilling and emerging industry.
 Christopher’s goals are to better understand sustainability in the context of the built environment and promote regenerative solutions that positively affect the natural world.

 Sacha is driven to implement design solutions that minimize the environmental impact of our energy demands.
 After completing his Bachelor of Science (Environmental Science – Honours) from Queen’s University in 2009, he spent four year working with construction management companies.
 In 2014, he joined Sustainable Building Canada as the program manager for the Savings By Design green building initiative.
 Concurrently, Sacha has been training with A & J Energy Consultants to become a Certified Energy Advisor, which will enable him to continue to bridge construction site management and building science.
-He is an MaSc candidate at Ryerson University.

 Author: Taki Eliadis